Achievable logoAchievable logo

 Examples: common stocks, bonds, mutual funds, ETFs, options

 Issuers may also pay cash dividends to their stockholders.
-While Stacy holds her Ford shares and watches them rise in price, Ford could pay her a dividend.
-A cash dividend represents profit made by the company that is then distributed to its shareholders.
+While Stacy holds her Ford shares and watches them rise in price, Ford could also pay her a dividend.

 Not all publicly traded companies pay cash dividends.
-When companies grow, retaining and reinvesting profits into the business is essential.
+For many companies, especially those focused on expansion, keeping profits inside the business is a priority.
 For example, Amazon has never paid a dividend to its shareholders.
-With every dollar the company makes, it reinvests those retained earnings back into the business and uses it to expand operations, hire employees, and pursue opportunities in new industries.
+Instead, it reinvests those profits - its retained earnings - to expand operations, hire employees, and pursue opportunities in new industries.

 Definitions